top of page

 Gift Store & Makerspace

 You can find high-quality trending items from gift store suppliers, local artisans, and youth entrepreneurs at the CES Main Street Gift Store.
 Products are carefully selected, and input from participants is often an opportunity to learn about purchasing.
-When a participant wants to bring in a particular product line, issuing a purchase order and placing the order with the manufacturer or sales rep is another opportunity to learn the lingo associated with completing a wholesale order.
+When a participant is interested in launching a specific product line, issuing a purchase order and coordinating with the manufacturer or sales representative becomes a hands-on lesson in real-world business.
+It’s an opportunity to build confidence while learning the terminology, process, and communication skills needed to successfully complete a wholesale order—knowledge that transfers directly to future entrepreneurial ventures.

 Our MAKERSPACE is where products are developed and branded by Youth (and an occasional adult.)
 We have various tools such as computers, printers, hand tools, a Glowforge, a Cricut, and a 3D printer available.
 Included in the Makerspace are business desks and equipment so that participants can become familiar with the office settings and what would typically take place in a business environment.
 Students have access to barcoding equipment to make SKUs for their products and worksheets to complete purchase orders when they enter their inventory into the point-of-sale system.
 Students must know their product(s), "Cost of Goods Sold," and retail prices before merchandising and selling their product in the Gift Store.